OpenCloning/OpenCloning-submission/docs/index.md

 # How to submit 📝

-You can submit an AddGene kit to generate a series of templates in [OpenCloning](https://opencloning.org/).
+You can submit an Addgene kit to generate a series of templates in [OpenCloning](https://opencloning.org/).
 Let's take as an example the [MoClo YTK kit](https://www.addgene.org/kits/moclo-ytk/).
 You can load one of the associated templates by going to [OpenCloning](https://opencloning.org/) and clicking on `Examples` > `MoCloYTK` > `N-term tag plasmid`.
 This will load a template for a cloning strategy that will look more or less like this:

 <img src="images/loaded_template.png" alt="loaded template" height="400">